 They often know how to write sales copy that can make you want to buy stuff that you probably have no need for.

-They use pop-ups, auto-play videos and will even embed code that stops you closing the page down before a message pops up telling you that you’re a special snowflake and you just qualified for further 25% discount.
+They use pop-ups, auto-play videos and will even embed code that stops you from closing the page down before a message pops up telling you that you’re a special snowflake and you just qualified for a further 25% discount.

 And they can track your every move online and batter you with advertising messages based upon items you may have previously viewed.

-Oh and the last group isn’t necessarily some spotty 17 year-old kid in his bedroom trying to sell you a worthless ebook on making money online for $47.
+Oh, and the last group isn’t necessarily some spotty 17-year-old kid in his bedroom trying to sell you a worthless ebook on making money online for $47.

 Amazon and Facebook already do that with the latter at the point now where they don’t even need cookies to do so.
 Frightening eh?

 So it’s no wonder that people have a distrust of the entire sales industry and don’t want to be associated with it.

 Hell, I worked in sales for 20 years and I’m often left shaking my head in disbelief at the greed, the lack of integrity and the downright dishonesty of many salespeople who obviously care about one thing, and one thing only.